Essential oils have been used for 1000’s of years to treat ailments and conditions, so no need to worry about them being a new product to the market.

 Over the past 30 years, aromatherapy essential oils have continually increased in popularity, which isn’t that surprising when the public wishes to:

-Hopefully the hippy dippy image with their ‘Tibetan bells’ believing in the magic of essential oils has now long gone.
-Fair play to the hippies, but essential oils aren’t magic, quite the opposite really, they’re a science (biochemistry and microbiology covers the studies of the chemical structures of these wonderful plant materials).
+Hopefully, the hippy dippy image with their ‘Tibetan bells’ believing in the magic of essential oils has now long gone.
+Fair play to the hippies, but essential oils aren’t magic, quite the opposite really, they’re a science (biochemistry and microbiology cover the studies of the chemical structures of these wonderful plant materials).